AiursoftWeb/NugetNinja/README.md

 [![NuGet version (Aiursoft.NugetNinja.PrBot)](https://img.shields.io/nuget/v/Aiursoft.NugetNinja.PrBot.svg)](https://www.nuget.org/packages/Aiursoft.NugetNinja.PrBot/)
 [![ManHours](https://manhours.aiursoft.cn/r/gitlab.aiursoft.cn/aiursoft/NugetNinja.svg)](https://gitlab.aiursoft.cn/aiursoft/NugetNinja/-/commits/master?ref_type=heads)

-Nuget Ninjia is a tool for detecting dependencies of .NET projects.
+Nuget Ninja is a tool for detecting dependencies of .NET projects.
 It analyzes the dependency structure of .NET projects in a directory and builds a directed acyclic graph.
 And will give some modification suggestions for Nuget packages, so that the dependencies of the project are as concise and up-to-date as possible.

 ## Install